jerryhgladinet/docs/user_serveragent/source/chapter02.rst

   SERVER AGENT DOWNLOADS ACCESS

-In the pop-up window, choose your Download Package from the pulldown menu and click **Go** to begin the installation.
+In the pop-up window, choose your Download Package from the pull-down menu and click **Go** to begin the installation.

 A window will open.
 Click the MSI file at the bottom of the browser to open the installer.